 The relationship between math and music extends to many elements of both, and studying one can lead to success in the other.
 If nothing else, the connection is an interesting one to explore.

 Math and music are two entirely different fields of study, but there is a strong correlation between them.
-At some point, they tend to overlap, and it is common for people good at math to be good at music.
-It may seem illogical to compare the two, but there are more similarities between math and music than you would imagine and you can use numbers and mathematical principles to teach or learn music.
+At some point, they tend to overlap, and it is common for people good at solving a math problem to be good at music.
+Applying that to learning a musical instrument is a separate challenge, but at least it’s easier to detect patterns in sound, which is an essential skill for musical training.

 Math helps in reading music